winton/acts_as_relationable/README.markdown

 Relationship-specific fields
 ----------------------------

-I want users to be able to 'friend' and 'best friend' each other.
+Say you want users to be able to 'friend' and 'best friend' each other.

 ### Run the generator